jordanmckinney/blog/src/documents/posts/Bitcoin.md

 <center> <h2>Models: What is Bitcoin</h2> </center>

+-digital cash
+-distributed ledger/special purpose database

 Bitcoin is digital cash.
 It's pretty much anonymous, easy to send/receive.
 It isn't credit.
 If you have it you have it.
 It can't be repossessed from you.
 It isn't owned by the government but just used by the people.
 You own it.
 PS your 'cash' is already digital.
-The money in your bank accoun exists as an entry in a database.
+The money in your bank account exists as an entry in a database.
 Only a small percentage of the total 'cash' supply exists as paper money.

 Bitcoin is a decentralised, dist ledger.
 Money is basically a dist ledger right now.
 Except that it's centralised and bordered and so on.
 Bitcoin is just a decentralised ledger.
 Same idea.